 Doctors and sleep specialists alike recommend finding 30 minutes in your day to get active.
 Even if it must be done in the evening, exercising at any time is better for your quality of sleep and body than skipping it entirely.
 Granted, vigorous exercise causes your heart rate, blood pressure, and body temperature to increase— taking this into consideration, a strenuous workout right before you plan to plop down into bed is not the best idea.
 5

 The Best Exercises to Promote Sleep

-Cardio, strength training, yoga, and stretches are all great exercises to boost your quality of sleep.
-Cardio is great for helping you get more deep sleep, while yoga is great at relaxing you before it’s time to fall asleep.
+Cardio, strength training and stretches are all great exercises to boost your quality of sleep.
+Cardio is great for helping you get more deep sleep, while deep breathing is great at relaxing you before it’s time to fall asleep.

 When it comes to cardio, it’s best done in the morning.
 A morning run can effectively lower your blood pressure and induce longer sleep cycles during the night.
 A recent study showed that individuals who run in the mornings spend 75% more time in the most reparative sleep stages than those who exercise later in the day.6

 When it comes to strength training, lifting weights does help you sleep better, but the effect strength training will have on your sleep depends on when you choose to workout.
 Lifting weights in the morning causes you to expel a good bit of energy first thing in the morning, and this can cause you to get tired earlier in the evening and thus fall asleep sooner.
 If you choose to lift weights in the evening, it can help you stay asleep throughout the night, resulting in an overall better night’s rest.
 Regardless of the time of day, strength training is a sure-fire way to tire your body and muscles out and prepare you for a good night’s rest.